Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Deformation Theory of Transverse K ahler Flows

 \begin{theorem}[\cite{GHS}] Let $\calf$ be a transverse holomorphic foliation on a compact manifold $M,$ and let $\Theta_\calf$ denote the sheaf of germs of transversely holomorphic vector fields.
 Then \begin{enumerate} \item There is a germ $(S,0)^T$ of an analytic space (called the Kuranishi space) parameterizing a germ of a deformation $\calf_s$ of $\calf$ such that if $\calf_{s'}$ is any germ of a deformation parameterizing $\calf$ by the germ $(S',0)^T$, there is a holomorphic map $\phi:(S',0)^T\ra{1.3} (S,0)^T$ so that the deformation $\calf_{\phi(s)}$ is isomorphic to $\calf_{s'}.$ \item The Kodaira-Spencer map $\grr:T_0S\ra{1.3} H^1(M,\Theta_\calf)$ is an isomorphism. \item There is an open neighborhood $U\subset H^1(M,\Theta_\calf)$ and a holomorphic map $\Psi:U\ra{1.3} H^2(M,\Theta_\calf)$ such that $(S,0)^T$ is the germ at $0$ of $\Psi^{-1}(0).$ The $2$-jet of $\Psi$ satisfies $j^2\Psi(u)=\frac{1}{2}[u,u].$ \end{enumerate} \end{theorem}

 Here $u$ is a 1-form with coefficients in the sheaf $\Theta_\calf$, and the element $[u,u]\in H^2(M,\Theta_\calf)$ is the primary obstruction to performing the deformation.
 Item (i) of Theorem \ref{Kurspace} says that the analytic space $(S,0)^T$ is versal.
 Moreover, if $H^2(M,\Theta_\calf)=0$ then a versal deformation exists and the Kuranishi space $(S,0)^T$ is isomorphic to an neighborhood of $0$ in $H^1(M,\Theta_\calf)$.
 Note that as described in \cite{GHS} Kodaira-Spencer-Kuranishi deformation theory works equally well on compact complex orbifolds.
-In categorical language, this follows from Proposition \ref{folLiegrpd}.

 Given this first order isomorphism, it is natural to ponder whether actual deformations exist and what their set of equivalences are, that is, describe the moduli space.
 However, here we restrict ourselves to paint a picture of the local moduli space, namely, the Kuranishi space of deformations of transverse holomorphic flows.
 We apply Theorem \ref{Kurspace} to the case that the foliation $\calf$ is also transversely K\"ahler with respect to the holomorphic structure.
 In this case El Kacimi Alaoui and Gmira have proven the following Stability Theorem (see also \cite{ElK88} for the equivalent orbifold case):